ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/ipfailover.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+		* `lanId` (string)
+			* description: LanID is the ID of the Lan on which the resource will be created.
+It needs to be provided via directly or via reference.
 * `nicConfig` (object)
 	* description: NicConfig contains information about the nic resource on which the resource will be created
 	* properties: